nathom/nathom.github.io/content/blog/obsidian_daily_planner/index.md

 ---

 One of the most striking elements of Silicon Valley to outsiders is *productivity culture*.
-Whereas most people in most places live in complete satisfaction doing their job as they would, SV people won't find peace without optimizing their every habit and system to extract that extra iota of productivity per unit time.
-I am one of those people, and this article is about how I revolutionized my productivity switching from Neovim orgmode to Obsidian.
+Whereas most people in most places live in complete satisfaction doing their job as they would, Silicon Valley people won't find peace without optimizing their every habit and system to extract that extra iota of productivity per unit time.
+I am one of those people, and this article is about how I revolutionized my productivity switching from Neovim org-mode to Obsidian.

 I will try to motivate my switch though so that I don't sound totally crazy.
 If you want to get straight to my setup, click [here](./#obsidian).